DrJessop/yoga-pose/app/Tutorial.md

 #### full_inference.py

 The main workhorse for this task is the VideoPose3D library <sup><a href='#ref1'>1</a></sup>.
+This library will be doing all of the 3D pose estimation for us, and we will be using pre-trained models.
 There are step by step instructions in https://github.com/facebookresearch/VideoPose3D/blob/master/INFERENCE.md on how to run VideoPose3D on a sample video, however the process needs to be automated for this app.

 This script is broken into four components, in order: